 State and Local Laws

-As of the end of 2017, 26 local governments and two states rely on EPA’s ENERGY STAR Portfolio Manager® tool as the foundation for their building energy benchmarking requirements.
-Combined, these requirements apply to approximately 100,000 buildings, representing more than 10.8 billion square feet.
+Many local governments, several states, and one Canadian province rely on EPA’s ENERGY STAR Portfolio Manager® tool as the foundation for their building energy benchmarking requirements.
+Combined, these requirements apply to tens of thousands of buildings and represent billions of square feet.
 Additional local governments and states have required ENERGY STAR Portfolio Manager in the benchmarking of their own facilities.
+More specific facts and figures about ENERGY STAR adoption can be found at ENERGY STAR Impacts.
 Learn more about state and local benchmarking policies.

-Canada, Japan, Iceland, Liechtenstein, Norway, Switzerland, and Taiwan all rely on ENERGY STAR in their own policies through formal agreements with EPA, creating international harmonization of energy-efficiency testing and labeling for private companies.
+Canada, Japan, and Taiwan rely on ENERGY STAR in their own policies through formal agreements with EPA, creating international harmonization of energy-efficiency testing and labeling for private companies.
 Learn more about international agreements.